gastonstat/letter-of-rec/README.md

 - :100: You took a 3-unit course with me (e.g. Stat 133, 151A, 154) and received a score in the
 top 25th percentile.

-- :book: You often came to my OH.
+- :book: You often came to my office hours.

 - :envelope: We have met periodically (or stayed in touch) after you took a course with me.